-- 1. In the opinion of the Directors of Japara Healthcare Limited ('the Company'): - (a) the consolidated financial statements and notes to the consolidated financial statements, set out on pages 38 to 66 and the Remuneration Report contained in Section 16 in the Directors' Report, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2016 and of its performance for the year ended on that date: and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-There are reasonable grounds to believe that the Company and the Company entities identified in Note F2 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those Company entities pursuant to ASIC Class Order 98/1418. - 3.
-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the period ended 30 June 2016. - 4.
-The Directors draw attention to Note A2 to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.
+- 1 In the opinion of the directors of Japara Healthcare Limited ('the Company'): - (a) the consolidated financial statements and notes to the consolidated financial statements, set out on pages 32 to 68 and the Remuneration Report contained in section 16 in the Directors' Report, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2016 and of its performance, for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - There are reasonable grounds to believe that the Company and the Company entities identified in Note F2 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those Company entities pursuant to ASIC Class Order 98/1418. - The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the period ended 30 June 2016. - The directors draw attention to Note A2 to the consolidated financial statements, which include a statement of compliance with International Financial Reporting Standards.

-Signed in accordance with a resolution of the Directors:
+Signed in accordance with a resolution of the directors: